-Measured for the shoulder, an adult Irish Wolfhound Lab Mix can be 25-30 inches tall, and they usually weigh between 70-100 pounds.
-However, these are not fully approved scientific reports of their sizes; it’s just what we’ve been able to gather with our interaction with a few owners and breeders over the years.
+Measured for the shoulder, an adult Irish Wolfhound Lab Mix can be 25-30 inches tall and usually weigh between 70-100 pounds.
+However, these are not fully approved scientific reports of their sizes; it’s just what we’ve gathered from our interaction with a few owners and breeders over the years.

 The temperament Of An Irish Wolfhound Labrador Retriever Mix

 The Irish Wolfhound Lab Mix is an intelligent, energetic, and fun-loving dog.
 This breed, for some reason, tends only to take the calm and peaceful traits of both parents.
 They’re what you’ll easily call the perfect family dog, very child tolerant and always loves to play.